August 1st - Sonoma Valley, California

 After leaving the King's house we arrived back at the motorhome and began the rituals of preparing to leave.
 As Frank circled the outside of the motorhome

-and trailer as he always does before we leave any location to ensure that we are still in one piece and safe for the road he noticed that we had a very flat
+and trailer as he always does before we leave any location to ensure that we are still in one piece and safe for the road he noticed that we had a very flat tire

-tire on the trailer.
+on the trailer.
 If one were to find a flat tire on their vehicle in any parking lot anywhere in America, what would be the best place for this to happen? ... ...

 How about right outside a Wal-Mart Tire and Lube Center???
 Thank you Jesus!
 Frank quickly went inside, found the

-have the air hose I must say) After replacing the new tire we checked all of the other tires, deemed them all to be
+replacing the new tire we checked all the other tires, deemed them all worthy of travel and hit the road again.
+The drive

-worthy of travel and hit the road again.
-The drive from Idaho into Oregon is quite pretty with the Snake River next to
+from Idaho into Oregon is quite pretty with the Snake River next to you for most of the drive.
+We drove till around 10:30

-intact.
-I tell you, our guardian angel is working overtime for us out here on the road and he is doing a marvelous job.
+here on the road and he is doing a marvelous job.

 July 19th - On the road

-If you ever want to take one of the most beautiful drives in all of America, second to the hills of Pennsylvania, take
+If you ever want to take one of the most beautiful drives in all of America, second to the hills of Pennsylvania, take the

-float down them and see where the water takes us.
+and see where the water takes us.
 Someday we will pull off the road and do just that.

 The Snake River which literally snakes it's